Advanced Computing for Social Change Institute

 Students will be assigned to teams to ensure a balance of backgrounds, and an advisor will be assigned to each team.
 The costs of airfare, lodging, meals, and conference registration will be provided.

-APPLICATION DEADLINE: The application deadline for the SC20 event is now closed.
-Notification of acceptance to be sent in August 2020.
+APPLICATION DEADLINE: August 2, 2021.
+Notification of acceptance to be sent in August 2021.

 APPLICATION DEADLINE: The application will open in the winter.